 Get the Spark Back

 You can rekindle the flame in your marriage.
 Backtrack to the period of your courtship, you responded to his love and leadership expressed through his thoughtful initiatives, plans, gifts, taking you out even to places you were not too keen about.
-You shared his interests looked your best to please him and put up your best behaviour (Darien B. Cooper).
+You shared his interests looked your best to please him and put up your best behaviour.
 There was love, respect and teamwork.
 You can keep the glow going!

 Putting God First

 Bring God into your marriage to enjoy happiness.
 You can transform your marriage through the power of prayer.
 Ask for the grace to do all that will make your marriage succeed.
 Take every problem to God in prayer.
 Trusting God in every situation.
-Holding hands, praying together as a couple.
+Spend time in prayer individually and as a couple holding hands and praying together.